This post will be helpful if you’re looking to:

 Now that you’ve both of your tables containing your GA4 and GSC datasets, it should look like this:

-Now for this, we know that we want to analyze content performance.
+Now, we know that we want to analyze content performance.
 For analyzing content performance, you’ll need these metrics and dimensions:

 GA4: